Japanese automakers' output in China tumbles in January | The Japan Times

 The gloomy results reflected fewer factory operating days because this year’s Lunar New Year holiday period started in late January, some 10 days earlier than in the previous year.

-With the spread of the novel coronavirus originating in China affecting operations there, the Japanese automakers are expected to see even sharper year-on-year drops in production in February.
+With the spread of the novel coronavirus, which originated in China, affecting operations in the country, Japanese automakers are expected to see even sharper year-on-year drops in production there in February.

 Nissan Motor Co.’s vehicle production in China in January fell 24.7 percent to 103,627 units.
 Output dropped by 20.2 percent to 106,745 units at Honda Motor Co. and by 12.6 percent to 107,284 units at Toyota Motor Corp.